cesarsilvareis/AASMA28/README.md

 python3 run.py --help
 ```

-Keep in mind that the rendering option may take a while to finish and show the results of that execution.
+Keep in mind that with the rendering option the system may take a while to finish and show the results of that execution.
 For example, you may only want to see fast the results of each team without saving them:
 ```
 python3 run.py --episodes 100 --no-rendering --show-results --no-save-results --max-generation-steps 50 --occupancy-map 4 --stressfulness 2